igr/blog/src/content/posts/2205-04-17-details/index.md

 ## Details Are Relative

 "Detail" is not a synonym for "irrelevant."
 It’s a reflection of our mental spotlight—what we’re choosing to illuminate, and what we’re willing to let fade into the background.
-In the ever-shifting landscape of software development, the center is wherever we put our attention.

 The relativity is crucial.
 Declaring that a component is a "detail" is thus an incomplete statement.
-The phrase "X is just a detail" only makes sense if we also ask, _relative to what_?

 Much like velocity, which must be defined relative to another object, the notion of a "detail" must be expressed in terms of which part of the system is being temporarily abstracted away from our cognitive focus.
 A component becomes a detail only relative to the part of the system we’re currently focusing on.
 Just like velocity, "detail" is not absolute.

 It’s a **relationship**.